 In addition to the enrichment that the arts bring to the life of a child, there has been research that tells us how Art experiences become a vehicle for learning and life enhancing.
 The creative process helps improve their health and emotional well being.
 Art Therapy practice is based on knowledge of human development and psychological theories which are implemented in the full spectrum of models of treatment.

-The Blossoms Developmental Therapy is proud to announce that we are now offering Animal Assisted Therapy.
+The Blossom's Therapy Center Inc. is proud to announce that we are now offering Animal Assisted Therapy.
 We have partnered with Canine Assisted Therapy, where dogs and their handlers will be working directly with the therapists and children to optimize physical, occupational, and speech therapy goals.
 Jodi Sklawer, a speech-language pathologist, along with her therapy dog Willow, a yellow Labrador Retriever mix, specialize in helping children with speech and language disorders.